qizhenkang/myLeetCode/README.md

 |  5896  |        StockPrice        |   Medium   |        [AC](./code/Solution_5896_StockPrice.py)        | 2021/10/11 |     Design     |    ★★★☆☆    |

 [^1]: More information about Zhenkang. -> [Zhenkang's Personal Page](https://qizhenkang.github.io/)
 [^2]: Current Status of the Problem.
-AC: ACCEPT
+AC: Accepted; WA: Wrong Answer
 [^3]: Solved Time.
-[^4]: My own understanding score.
-If I am fully understanding it, I will change it to ★★★★★.
-Otherwise, ☆☆☆☆☆ will be recorded.
+[^4]: My score.
+If I understand it fully , I will change it to ★★★★★.
+Similarly, ☆☆☆☆☆ will be recorded if I don't have any idea about it.